dvdhartsman/dvdhartsman/README.md

 ##### David Hartsman
 - 😄 Pronouns: He/Him

-Data scientist with professional experience as a performing musician, educator, and professional poker player.
-Pretty standard, right?
-I have a passion for extracting meaningful insights from data and using those insights to develop actionable items to improve organizational outcomes.
-Actively learning new skills, competing on Kaggle, studying online with DataCamp, and perpetually expanding my toolkit.
+**Data Scientist|Analyst** Graduate of the Flatiron School Data Science program with professional experience as a performing musician, educator, and professional poker player.

+I have a passion for extracting meaningful insights from data.
+I enjoy taking those insights and developing actionable items to help improve organizational outcomes.
+I am actively learning new skills, working on projects large and small, studying online with DataCamp and other resources, and expanding my toolkit.

 - **Projects**: *Large-Scale Projects*